aspose-slides/Aspose.Slides-Documentation/en/nodejs-java/developer-guide/presentation-content/manage-text/text-formatting/_index.md

 Aspose.Slides allows you to choose your preferred font size for existing text in a paragraph and other texts that may be added to the paragraph later.

-This Javascript code shows you how to set the font size for texts contained in a paragraph:
+This JavaScript code shows you how to set the font size for texts contained in a paragraph:

 ```javascript
 var presentation = new aspose.slides.Presentation("example.pptx");